M.Sc. projects

 2. MEMS & PRINTED MICROSYSTEMS

-Currently, most wireless IoT devices and data loggers used for sensing rely on environmentally-harmful batteries and silicon chips.
-To bypass the need of those non-recyclable elements, the trend is shifting towards remote power coupling and chipless RFID strategies.
-In the frame of the SNF-Bridge project GreenSpack, we are developing very low-cost eco-friendly sensing tags made by the additive manufacturing of biodegradable materials on paper.
-These tags aim at monitoring and ensuring the quality of perishable goods, food, medicine, blood, organs, vaccines, during their transport.
-At their end of life, these tags could be recycled or safely disposed not being harmful to the environment.
+Currently, wireless IoT RFID devices used for identification and sensing rely on some harmful components making their environmentally friendly disposal impossible after service life.
+In the frame of the SNF-Bridge project GreenSpack, we are developing eco-friendly RFID and NFC sensing tags made by the additive manufacturing of biodegradable materials on paper substrates.
+These tags can aim at identification of items or at the monitoring of perishable goods during their transport.
+At their end of life, these tags being developed could be recycled or safely disposed not being harmful to the environment.

 We are developing printed single use biosensors that can be disposed in an environmental friendly way by using biodegradable and biocompatible materials.
 These radio-frequency (RF) sensors are implemented using a chipless configuration (no silicon chip) and are bio-functionalised for the detection of relevant physiological biomarkers in different body fluids, i.e blood, saliva, sweat.